bjornswenson/RxLua/doc/README.md

 ---

-#### `:unsubscribe()`
+#### `:clear()`

-Unsubscribes all subscriptions that were added to this CompositeSubscription and removes them from this CompositeSubscription.
+Removes all subscriptions from this CompositeSubscription and calls `Subscription:unsubscribe()` on each one.
+More subscriptions can be added to this CompositeSubscription in the future.

 # Observer